rebelsky/sams-assorted-musings-reflections/intro-musings-v0.md

 new introduction.
 Here goes!_

 Hi.
 I'm Samuel A. Rebelsky (also "Sam" and "SamR").
-I teach Computer Science [1] at Grinnell College, a small and highly regarded liberal arts college in the middle of Iowa [2].
-A few years ago, I decided to take some of the things that I was writing as part of my professional life, gather them, and post them to a public Web site [3].
+I teach Computer Science [1] at Grinnell College, a small and excellent liberal arts college in the middle of Iowa [2].
+I've been there more than twenty years and I'm old enough that I sometimes identify as a curmudgeon.
+A few years ago (mid-April, 2016), I decided to take some of the things that I was writing as part of my professional life, gather them, and post them to a public Web site [3].
 At some point, I decided to post something new every day, even if it wasn't quite as important.

 These days, you will find that I write about a variety of issues, most of which are tied to my academic life or my personal life.
+Different readers (or different groups of readers) appear to appreciate different kinds of writing.
 Let's see ...
-Rants (about ...).
+Rants (about policies etc. ...).
 Thoughts on teaching techniques.
 Drafts of teaching materials (e.g., assignments or readings that I write for class).
 Profiles of people I know (haeven't done an in a while; I need to restart those).
 Meta-writings about the experience of writing these musings.
 Whiney messages about my workload.
 Autobiographical comments.
-Different readers (or different groups of readers) appear to appreciate different kinds of writing.
+Academic life.
+Although I lean left, my writing is generally not political.

 You'll find that these musings, as I call them, have some common
 characteristics: Off the cuff, bad jokes, strange use of endnotes, self-referential.
 Generally about 1000 words, although you'll see a few exceptions in either direction.

 Why do I keep doing it?
-A few reasons ...
-I learn by writing.
-I enjoy it.
+A lot of reasons, primary of which is that I enjoy it.
 Really.
 It's something I generally look forward to doing.
 I like getting ideas down in electrons.
 I like thinking while doing it.
 I like turning the jumble of thoughts in my head to slightly more coherent prose.
 I like reflecting on the writing I am doing.
 I like making bad jokes, playing with language (once in a while) and playing with footnotes (almost all the time).
-Of course, I must admit that there are a few days in which my primary enjoyoment is simply that I have written something.)
+Of course, I must admit that there are a few days in which my primary enjoyoment is simply that I have written something.
+But there's an odd pleasure to breaking through the barrier of "It's hard to write today" or "even though I have a list of a few hundred potential topics, none of them appeals to me".

+I learn by writing.
+While I think through many of these issues as part of my everyday life (I sometimes worry that I think too much), I find that I think very differently when I have to put words to paper and think about the flow of ideas.
+Having a record also lets me go back and edit and refine the ideas.

 More reasons.
 It provides a model for my students ... one can write for fun and one can write to learn, (also good to challenge) even as